 Reducing Interest Rate and Credit Risk

 When considering fixed indexed insurance products as a hedge against market risk, it is important to pay close attention to contract provisions.
 You may be able to mitigate interest-rate risk in exchange for a known and declining surrender charge.
 Avoiding market value adjustment, which can become ugly in a rising interest rate environment, is one way to reduce interest rate risk.

-If you can reduce interest rate risk and credit risk by replacing a poor yielding portion of a portfolio with a contract issued by a financially stable company, giving your client the ability to earn as much or more as the current yield on government treasuries and investment grade bonds, why wouldn't you consider it?
+If you can potentially reduce interest rate risk and credit risk by replacing a poor yielding portion of a portfolio with an insurance contract issued by a financially stable company, giving your client the possibility to earn as much or more as the current yield on government treasuries and investment grade bonds, why wouldn't you consider it?

 Finding an Appropriate Balance for Your Clients

 Leveraging properly structured, indexed cash value life insurance, and accumulation-focused indexed annuities may not be the right substitute for replacing all of the portfolio’s bond holdings.
 As an income portion of an overall portfolio, bonds can still make sense.
 If your client needs income, and they're content with the going interest rate on treasuries and investment grade corporate bonds, and they intend to hold the bond to maturity, they may still be an appropriate addition to their portfolio.
 Even if that income is earmarked to purchase additional bonds at potentially higher future rates of return at a later time, as with bond laddering, it still might make sense.
 However, for the lowest performing assets within a portfolio, specifically those held as a hedge against market volatility and market losses, it might be worth a look.

 Holding bonds as a traditional hedge against market volatility, a tried-and-true practice for decades, may have run its course.
 Consider looking at bond alternatives that provide protection from market losses, and an opportunity to potentially earn interest greater than yields currently found on government and investment grade bonds.